-- Students submit an Internship Application available on www.Future.Edu/for-students/. - 2.
+- 1. Students obtains an Internship application from the Registrar's office. - 2.
 The completed form will be reviewed by the Chief Academic Officer who may: - Request additional information or documentation regarding the request. - Approve or reject the request for a for-credit Internship. - Contact the organization/expert with which the Internship may take place for additional information. - If approved, appoint a supervising faculty member. - 3.
 If the request is approved, the Chief Academic Officer and supervising faculty member will work with the student to develop a detailed workplan and course learning objectives for the for-credit Internship. - 4.
 The student must complete the Internship and required documentation.
-Regular meetings with the supervising faculty member will assure that appropriate progress is being made toward the course learning objectives. - The student will incorporate documentation of the Internship into his/her ePortfolio. - The Supervising Faculty will assign a letter grade when the Internship is complete, and the course will be reflected on the student transcript.
+Regular meetings with the supervising faculty member will assure that appropriate progress is being made toward the course learning objectives. - 5.
+The student will incorporate documentation of the Internship into his/her ePortfolio. - 6.
+The Supervising Faculty will assign a letter grade when the Internship is complete, and the course will be reflected on the student transcript.

-A student may earn up to 6 credits total through Internships as part of the 32 credits required for a Master of Arts degree.
+A student may earn up to 9 credits total through Internships as part of the 32 credits required for a Master of Arts degree.